theduke/django-kickstart/README.md

 Note that for manage.py to work, you need to set the environment variable ENV to dev.

+Do not create new virtualenv: `--no-venv`
+Do not use bower: `--no-bower`
 (type `django-kickstart -h` for all options)